kunzhang1110/Usage-Log-Android/README.md

 ## Description

-Event Log converts UsageStatsManager event data and calculates how long an app has been used.
+Usage Log converts UsageStatsManager event data and calculates how long an app has been used.
 The results are displayed in human-readable formats, as follows: